-- 24. The TEC must ensure that the funding that is allocated to a TEO under this funding mechanism for programmes and micro-credentials is only used for valid domestic enrolments, as defined by paragraph 12 or as determined by the TEC under paragraph 13. - 25.
-The TEC must take into account a TEO's enrolment practices for learners with prior qualifications or micro-credentials, as set out in paragraph 27.
+24. The TEC must ensure that the funding that is allocated to a TEO under this funding mechanism for programmes and micro-credentials is only used for valid domestic enrolments, as defined by paragraph 11 or as determined by the TEC under paragraph 12.